The Language of Interior Design: Terms Everyone Should Know

 By mastering these terms, you’ll move from being a passive observer to an active participant in design conversations.
 You’ll be able to articulate your preferences, understand design recommendations, and create spaces that truly reflect your personal style and functional needs.

-Navigating the world of interior design requires understanding a rich vocabulary that transforms abstract visual ideas into concrete design strategies.
-These key concepts are the building blocks of creating harmonious, functional, and visually stunning spaces.
+Navigating the world of interior design requires a rich vocabulary that transforms abstract visual ideas into concrete strategies.
+These core concepts are the building blocks of harmonious, functional, and visually stunning spaces.

 Essential Design Elements

 According to University Education Resources, interior design is a complex discipline involving creative and technical solutions that enhance living spaces.
-The fundamental interior decorating terms that form the core of design language include:
+The fundamental elements that form the core of design language include:

 - Line: The visual path that guides the eye through a space